Coronavirus: Italy under lockdown as Taoiseach warns of unprecedented crisis

 - All St Patrick’s Day parades cancelled

-Taoiseach Leo Varadkar on Monday delivered a bleak assessment of the potential consequences of the coronavirus outbreak.
+Taoiseach Leo Varadkar delivered a bleak assessment of the potential consequences of the coronavirus outbreak.

 “It is possible we are facing events that are unprecedented in modern times,” Mr Varadkar said later, at a press conference unveiling a €3 billion aid package to deal with the crisis.

-The virus cannot be stopped, he admitted, but “it can be slowed” with the right response from the health service and across society.
+The virus cannot be stopped, he said, but “it can be slowed” with the right response from the health service and across society.

-“We only have so many arrows in our quiver,” he warned, adding that resources were finite.
-“And it’s really important that we don’t fire all our shots at first.”

 Three newly discovered cases of coronavirus were reported on Monday evening, bringing the total of confirmed cases in the Republic to 24.
 The three new cases included females from the west and south of the country in close contact with cases and a female healthcare worker from the south in close contact with a patient.